 Most fixed magnification scopes have critical eye relief, make sure you check the specifications of the scope before you buy, otherwise you’ll be hurting yourself down the road.

 Fixed power scopes are the best solution to simplify the aiming process while still allowing you to have moderate magnification.
-Scopes of grown leaps and bounds in current years and there’s a resurgence in the love of simple and effective tools in the outdoors.
-All of the major brands make fixed power scopes, and if you go above and beyond to put out really high-quality products that will serve you well in the field.
+Scopes have come on in leaps and bounds in current years and there’s a resurgence in the love of simple and effective tools in the outdoors.
+All of the major brands make fixed power scopes, and if you go above and purchase a really high-quality product it will serve you well in the field.